Abnormal Fear/Anxiety-related Behavior

 Anxiety and fear are related emotions with quite a lot of overlap.
 There are a few differences between fear and anxiety.
 Fear is considered a primary emotion, while anxiety is thought of as a secondary emotion, more related to the avoidance of fear or of things that could produce fear.

-Primary emotions are ordinarily recognizable through facial expression, are easily understood by an onlooker, and exist across a variety of cultures.
+Primary emotions are ordinarily recognizable through facial expressions are easily understood by an onlooker, and exist across a variety of cultures.
 Primary emotions include happiness, sadness, fear, anger, surprise and disgust.

 Secondary emotions such as anxiety may not be easily seen or understood by an outside observer.
 These types of emotions are considered internal and may remain private if no outward signs are shown.